exakat/exakat-docs/User/Configuration.rst

 Precedence
 ##########

-The exakat engine read directives from three places :
+The exakat engine read directives from five places, with the following precedence :

 1. The command line options
-2. The .exakat.ini file at the root of the code
+2. The .exakat.ini or .exakat.yaml file at the root of the code
 3. The config.ini file in the project directory
 4. The exakat.ini file in the config directory
 5. The default values in the code